What does Kabuki mean? How is this term used in politics?

 Origins

-Initially it was performed by both sexes, causing unease about public morals in official circles.
-The association between female actors and prostitution lead to a shogunate ruling in 1625.
-Since then the female parts are all played by males.
+Initially, it was performed by both sexes, causing unease about public morals in official circles.
+The association between female actors and prostitution led to a ruling in 1625 that all parts be played by males.

-Key characteristics of Kabuki include operatic plot lines, masks and heavy make-up.
-Shouting at other actors is encouraged, but though are common elements pantomime the tone is more delicate.
-As Louis Levene puts it:
+Key characteristics of Kabuki include operatic plotlines, masks, and heavy makeup.
+Shouting at other actors is also encouraged.

-a great onnagata (a male actor playing a female role) will transcend the conventions and carry you away to the floating world.
+A great onnagata (male actor playing a female role) will transcend the conventions and carry you away to the floating world.
+Louis Levene

 Modern versions

-The kabuki Bayreuth is the town of Kotohira, in Shikoku province.
-Local geisha funded the building of a kabuki theatre there in 1835 and fans pay £100 for tickets to the annual festival every spring.
+The Kabuki version of Bayreuth is the town of Kotohira, in Shikoku province.
+Local geisha funded the building of a kabuki theatre there in 1835, and fans pay £150 for tickets to the annual festival every spring.

 Kemp and Bowie

-David Bowie was an early enthusiast, learning a form of Kabuki while working with mime artist, Lindsey Kemp.
+David Bowie was an early enthusiast, learning a form while working with mime artist, Lindsey Kemp.
 Bowie later borrowed heavily from the kabuki tradition in the creation of Ziggy Stardust.

 Politics